-I saw this email in my mailbox, at about 3.30am in the morning.
+At about 3.30am in the morning, I see this one email, among the many other team emails.
 I’m just about head to sleep and this mail jolted me awake.
 Someone actually triggered a transfer request of my domain.

 The email looks legit.
 It’s from Tucows, sent from Hostica.com.
 So someone with a hosting account with Hostica submitted a request and to transfer my domain over.
 There are many reasons why this would happen, but I doubt this is a careless mistake.
 I regard this as a malicious attempt to hijack my domain.

 Although in the mail it’s stated that I can actually go to the link at the bottom of the mail to decline the transfer, I decided not to do anything at all.
 Reason is simple.
 I do not have absolute confidence that the link is legitimate.
 Clicking on the link might straightaway approve the transfer.
 The domain in the link does not point to Tucows.
 I know this can be verified with whois results, but I’m paranoid.
 Ok?
 Additionally, I went to my registrar and made sure my domain’s status is locked.